Foad Nasser Babu

 Foad Nasser Babu (born 31 May 1960) is a Bangladeshi music composer.
-He is the founder, band leader, music composer, Lyricist, singer and the keyboardist of Feedback, a Bangladeshi band.
-He also plays piano, bass guitar and rhythm both in session music recordings and in the live shows.
-Melay Jaire is one of his best composition, written & melody composed by Maqsoodul Haque.
+He is the founder, band leader, music composer, lyricist, singer and the keyboardist of Feedback, a Bangladeshi band.
+He also plays piano, bass guitar, and rhythm both in session music recordings and live shows.

 He composes music for radio and television commercials, theme and background score for drama, feature films, documentaries and songs for solo artists.

-Babu also composed station ID music for Channel 1 and Desh TV.
+Babu composed station ID music for Channel 1 and Desh TV.

-In Bangladesh, TV commercials (Jingle) has got a modern feel and thereafter propelled to the ultra-modern genre with his decades-long effort.

 As a bass guitarist he has been performing with Runa Laila for the last four decades.

 Career

 In 1972, Babu composed his first song "Abar Eshechhe Shey Muktir Logno" - a Gono Sangeet (inspirational songs for the masses) written by Ahmed Bashir, performed by Shomonbo i Shilpi Goshthi.
 "Udashi Ey Mone" was his first recorded song.

 Babu owns the recording studio Art of Noise in Dhaka.